Seteco/Somorrostro/Performance.md

 Netdata runs with the lowest possible process priority, so even if 1000 users are accessing dashboards, it should not influence your applications.
 CPU utilization will reach 100%, but your applications should get all the CPU they need.

 To lower the CPU utilization of netdata when clients are accessing the dashboard, set `web compression level = 1`, or disable web compression completely by setting `enable web responses gzip compression = no`.
-Both settings are in the `[global]` section.
+Both settings are in the `[web]` section.

 ## Monitoring a heavy loaded system